On orthogonal local models of Hodge type

 In this paper, we give an explicit description of $\Mloc(\Lambda)$.
 The difficulty in this task arises from the fact that the construction of PZ local models is inexplicit and group theoretical.
 In particular, in order to define the PZ local model we have to take the reduced Zariski closure of a certain orbit inside a global affine Grassmannian.
-We refer the reader to Subsection $2.$a where the construction of the PZ local models is reviewed.
+We refer the reader to Subsection $2.1$ where the construction of the PZ local models is reviewed.
 In the case of local models of PEL type one can use the standard representation of the group to quickly represent the local model as a closed subscheme of certain linked (classical) Grassmannians (see \cite{PZ}).
 This is not possible here since the composition $i\cdot \mu$, where $i: {\rm SO}(V)\hookrightarrow {\rm GL}(V)$ is the natural embedding, is not a minuscule coweight and we have to work harder.
 Nevertheless, we give explicit equations for an affine chart of the “worst” point of the local model.
 These equations display this chart as a quadric hypersurface given by the vanishing of a trace in a determinantal scheme of $2 \times 2$ minors.
 Using this and classical results on determinantal varieties we prove that the special fiber of the affine chart is reduced and Cohen-Macaulay.
 This implies that the special fiber of the local model is reduced and Cohen-Macaulay.
+The results in this paper are used in \cite{PaZa} to construct regular integral models of certain related Shimura varieties.
 Note here that the ``reduced'' result follows from Pappas-Zhu paper \cite{PZ}, which in turn uses Zhu's proof of the Pappas-Rapoport coherence conjecture (see \cite{Z}).
 We want also to mention the recent work of Haines and Richarz \cite{HR}, where the authors prove in a more general setting that the special fiber of the PZ local models is reduced and Cohen-Macaulay.